databrary/www/databrary/input/pages/about/use-cases.md

 There are many ways to use Databrary.
 With it, researchers may:

 ## Preserve
-- Upload their own video data and metadata for sharing and archival storage so that their data will survive in usable form beyond their lifetimes.
+- Upload video and metadata for sharing and archival storage so that the data will survive in usable form indefinitely.

 ## Inform
-- Enhance teaching by extracting video clips that illustrate an empirical or theoretical point and showing it to their students.
+- Enhance teaching by extracting video clips that illustrate an empirical or theoretical point and which can be shown to students.
 - Point readers and reviewers to excerpts (or, if authorized, to raw video data) that illustrate procedures and findings.

 ## Draw inspiration
-- View archived data for exemplars to make comparisons with their own work and reinforce open scientific inquiry by checking how coding was done, seeing what displays or apparatuses were used, and gathering detailed information to understand better how conclusions were drawn.
+- View archived data for exemplars.
+- Reinforce the principles open scientific inquiry by verifying coding procedures, evaluating displays or apparatus, and assessing how a published study's conclusions were drawn.
 - Browse the database to stimulate ideas that lead to further research.

 ## Conduct New Research
-- Expand their own sample sizes, run replication studies, examine cohort effects, and assess possible differences due to geographical location or population by using suitable data in the archive.
+- Expand sample sizes, run replication studies, examine cohort effects, and assess possible differences due to geographical location or population by using suitable data in the archive.
-- Integrate data across archived studies to create new datasets or to conduct meta-analyses on raw data or metadata.
+- Integrate video across archived studies to create new datasets or to conduct meta-analyses on raw data or metadata.
-- Build on other researchers' codes and prior coding efforts to extend or transform prior analyses, promote further discovery, and return the results to the archive.
+- Build on other researchers' codes to extend or transform prior analyses, promote further discovery, and return the results Databrary.
-- Score archived data for behaviors that were outside the scope of the original study and then return the results to the archive.
+- Score archived video for behaviors that were outside the scope of the original study and then return the results to Databrary.
-- Use archived data for new purposes in fields outside developmental psychology.
+- Use archived video for new purposes in fields outside developmental psychology.

 ## Build and Test Tools
 - Use archived data to test the performance of visualization, exploration, and analysis tools.